-Complete and deliver this form with any attachments and the corresponding Form 45-110F3 Funding Portal Information to the securities regulatory authority or regulator of each jurisdiction where the funding portal facilitates or intends to facilitate a crowdfunding distribution.
+If the funding portal is relying on the start-up crowdfunding registration exemption (section 3 of the Instrument), each founder, director, officer and control person of the funding portal must complete this form and the funding portal must deliver those completed forms and any attachments, along with the corresponding Form 45-110F3 Funding Portal Information, to the securities regulatory authority or regulator if the funding portal facilitates or intends to facilitate a crowdfunding distribution.

-The information provided on this form should be specific to the individual certifying this form.
+The information provided on this form must be specific to the individual certifying this form.